wordofwarning/wordofwarning.org/news/index.md

 &nbsp;<span style='font-variant: small-caps'>[back to top](/news)</span>
 ##### Support
 • Arts Council England's <a href="http://artscouncil.org.uk/covid-19" target="_blank">Covid-19 support page</a> includes advice/guidance on funds that government + other organisations have put in place, and other support.
-• Arts Council England's <a href="http://artscouncil.org.uk/projectgrants" target="_blank">National Lottery Project Grants</a> will be available again from 22 July, with updated guidance available soon.
+• Arts Council England's <a href="http://artscouncil.org.uk/projectgrants" target="_blank">National Lottery Project Grants</a> will be available again from 22 July, with updated guidance available from 17 July.
+• NEW: <a href="http://www.freelancersmaketheatrework.com/financial-support" target="_blank">Freelancers Make Theatre Work</a> has comprehensive guides to financial support, advice + resources.
 • Arts Marketing Association (AMA)'s <a href="http://www.a-m-a.co.uk/coronavirus-covid-19-resources" target="_blank">resources page</a> — to support arts, culture + heritage professionals, organisations + freelancers.
 • AMA also have a <a href="http://facebook.com/groups/AMACommunitySupport" target="_blank">Coronavirus Support Facebook Group</a> — for all arts, culture + heritage professionals who work to engage audiences.
 • Arts Professional have a <a href="http://www.artsprofessional.co.uk/magazine/covidculture" target="_blank">CovidCulture microsite</a>  — news + info plus resources, ideas + virtual events that could help you through the days ahead.